 Though the roads available in the refuge are limited, there are a few scenic routes through it that you can travel by car to see wildlife like elk, moose, and deer.

 Interior roads are made out of gravel, and though they are regularly maintained, they are easiest to access in warm, dry weather.
-The Forest Service has put together maps and interpretive information for a few short routes within the refuge.

 While hunting is allowed on much of the refuge, it is not allowed on any federal lands within 150 yards or within any structure or building without permission granted by an officer with the U.S. Fish and Wildlife Service.